fandreuz/open-data-repository-server/presentation/slides.md

 ### Create and receive
 - Receive import request from users via RESTful API
-- Extract metadata
-- Collect dataset entries from the source for long-term storage
+- Extract metadata as a file from remote source

 ---